llamdodev/backend-challenge/README.md

 If you're wondering what this API is actually used for, you can have a look at https://github.com/waldoapp/frontend-challenge for our end goal.

+# Submit

+Please add @laurentsigal or @VincentJaouen as a contributor to your github repository.
+Otherwise you can simply host the code anywhere and give us a link to the zip file.
+Do not make your repository public.

 # Guidelines

 - you should write the code in node 7.6+